breadoliveoilsalt/TINNDARPiOS/README.md

   - Once the Expo DevTool is running, there are several options to launch TINNDÅRP:
     - If you click "Run on iOS simulator" on the left, a Simulator should appear and launch TINNDÅRP.
       - Running `yarn ios` from the command line also provides a way of launching the app directly in a Simulator.
       - Similar to running TINNDÅRP on your iPhone or iPad as described below, an iOS Simulator runs TINNDÅRP through another app installed on the Simulator - the Expo Client App.
-So if you hit the home screen on the Simulator and cannot find TINNDÅRP, simply click on the Expo Client App on the Simulator.
+So if a Simulator opens up but does not launch TINNDÅRP automatically, look for the Expo Client App (in the screen shot below), click on it, and you should be able to launch TINNDÅRP from there.
+Similarly, if you hit the home screen on the Simulator and cannot find TINNDÅRP, simply click on the Expo Client App on the Simulator.

 <p style="text-align:center"><img src="assets/readmeAssets/expoOnSimulator.png" width="200" /> </p>